November 8, 2025 | 1:00 pm - 4:00 pm

 - Discipline must be constructive.

 Health and safety must be integrated into everything we do, to the point that no injuries are acceptable beyond those that are readily treatable by Scout-rendered first aid.
-As an aid in the continuing effort to protect participants in Scout activities, the National Health and Safety Committee and the Council Services Division of the National Council has developed the SAFE Checklist of safety procedures for physical activity.
+As an aid in the ongoing effort to protect participants in Scout activities, the National Health and Safety Committee and the Council Services Division of the National Council have developed the SAFE Checklist, a comprehensive set of safety procedures for physical activity.
 These points, which embody good judgment and common sense, are applicable to all activities.

 *About Medical Record: Scouting America requires all participants to bring an Annual Health and Medical Record to every Scouting event.
 The Scouting adventures, camping trips, and having fun are important to everyone in Scouting—and so is your safety and well-being.
 Completing the Annual Health and Medical Record is the first step in ensuring you have a great Scouting experience.
 Completing a health history promotes health awareness, collects necessary data, and provides medical professionals with critical information needed to treat a patient in the event of an illness or injury.
 It also provides emergency contact information.
 Please download the form and have it with you at all Scouting events for every member of your family.